pip install

 (environment variable: PIP_REQUIRE_HASHES)

-Specify whether the progress bar should be used [on, off] (default: on)
+Specify whether the progress bar should be used [on, off, raw] (default: on)

 (environment variable: PIP_PROGRESS_BAR)

-Action if pip is run as a root user.
-By default, a warning message is shown.
+Action if pip is run as a root user [warn, ignore] (default: warn)

 (environment variable: PIP_ROOT_USER_ACTION)